arabidopsis/lektor-shortcodes/README.md

 Currently no argument checking is done so the template should be very defensive and have defaults for all the keyword arguments.

-Also only double quotes `"` are understood if you have space separated arguments.
 Keys *can't* have spaces.

+The full code is:

+`{{ command arg1 arg2 arg3 key1=value1 key2=value2 key3="a string with spaces" }}`

+The plugin invokes a template of the name `shortcodes/{command}.html` where the variables available will be the dictionary `{**kwargs, args:args, kwargs:kwargs}`.

+Short codes are meant to be *short* You can change the braces using `shortcodes` configuration variable.

-For example for the `shortcodes/youtube.html` you might have:
+For example for the `shortcodes/youtube.html` you might have for
+bootstrap:

 ```html
 <div class="embed-responsive embed-responsive-16by9 {{args[1:]|join(' ')}}">